 We’ve peppered mentions of some brilliant works throughout this feature, but there are a few prolific playwrights behind many of our local classics that really helped put Singapore on the map.
-Dick Lee and Michael Chiang have both been writing musical after musical since the ’80s, but while the former has barely left the scene since then, he continues to forage into new things, with his most recent work Rising Son being the first straight play he’s ever done (see our five-star review); the latter, on the other hand, took an unplanned 14-year hiatus but made a comeback with the well-received camp comedy High Class last year.
+Dick Lee and Michael Chiang have both been writing musical after musical since the ’80s, but while the former has barely left the scene since then, he continues to forage into new things, with his most recent work Rising Son being the first straight play he’s ever done; the latter, on the other hand, took an unplanned 14-year hiatus but made a comeback with the well-received camp comedy High Class last year.
 But the ’90s also saw an army of playwrights bursting onto the scene.
 There’s the locally-based Malaysian Huzir Sulaiman(co-artistic director of Checkpoint Theatre, and behind works such as Atomic Jaya), Haresh Sharma (who has written more than 100 plays to date and shows little sign of stopping) and Alfian Sa’at (whom we love for both his hilarious and political works as well as epic Facebook rants), while later on in the decade saw the rise of Chong Tze Chien (artistic director of The Finger Players and clinching several Singapore Dramatist and Straits Times Life!
 Theatre awards) and Jean Tay (whose most recent work, Senang, exquisitely captured the true story of one of our forgotten islands).

 Brave new companies